-rpm -q talk
+rpm -q talk package talk is not installed

 Run the following command to uninstall talk:

 yum remove talk

 Many insecure service clients are used as troubleshooting tools and in testing environments.
 Uninstalling them can inhibit capability to test and troubleshoot.
 If they are required it is advisable to remove the clients after use to prevent accidental or intentional misuse.